-Why are we taking these measures for Flex?
+Why are we taking these measures for REP Time?

-- Flex Time is instructional time that teachers have agreed to give up from their teaching day to help students learn time management and organizational skills that will benefit students in the future - Currently, many students are not valuing this independent time and taking advantage of this time as a "free block" - Flex Time allows students to get more specific help from teachers so they can better understand their learning - Flex Time allows students to get homework, projects and studying done before leaving the school for the day; allowing students to have more time for extra-curricular activities, jobs etc. after school - Flex Time is a forty minute period that allows students to have a break from the typical rigour of a regular classroom and allows the student to have more control over their learning
+- This is instructional time that teachers have agreed to give up from their teaching day to help students learn time management and organizational skills that will benefit students in the future

+- No NEW learning should occur during REP Time...this is enrichment, review, re-teaching. - REP Time allows students to get more specific help from teachers so they can better understand their learning - REP Time allows students to get homework, projects and studying done before leaving the school for the day; allowing students to have more time for extra-curricular activities, jobs etc. after school - REP Time is a forty-minute period that allows students to have a break from the typical rigour of a regular classroom and allows the student to have more control over their learning